MkePipes/UCI_Projeck_1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- Limits the likelihood of manual errors and speeds the process
+No configuration was performed manually, this is advantageous because it limits the likelihood of manual errors and speeds the process

 The playbook implements the following tasks: